Back to home

 Data retention

 Classification and correction metadata is automatically purged after 90 days.
 Encrypted subjects on flagged classifications are removed after 30 days.
 Deleting your account removes all stored data immediately.
-Disconnecting your inbox immediately revokes our access to your Gmail; records already stored are then removed on the schedule above, or immediately if you delete your account.
+Disconnecting your inbox immediately revokes our access to Gmail or Outlook; records already stored are then removed on the schedule above, or immediately if you delete your account.

 Third parties

-We never sell your personal data, and we never use your Gmail or other Google user data for advertising or share it with advertising or analytics platforms.
+We never sell your personal data.
+We never use Gmail, Outlook, Google, or Microsoft mailbox data for advertising or share it with advertising or analytics platforms.
 We may share limited website browsing data (never your message content) with analytics and advertising providers solely to measure and improve our own marketing of Sieve, as described under Cookies, analytics, and pixels below.

 Google API Services User Data Policy